Pasture Tunnel Moth

 This Caterpillar is off-white with a dark brown head and thorax.
 It is long and thin, with a length of about 3 cms.
 It makes a vertical tunnel in the ground where it hides by day, and emerges at night to cut off leaves and drag them into its tunnel.
 It seems to prefer to feed on plants in POACEAE, including

 The species is a pest because in large numbers the caterpillars are inclined to kill the plants they feed on.

-The adult moths are shiny white, with the males having a variable fragmented dark streak along each forewing costa.
+The adult moths are shiny white, with the males having a variable fragmented dark streaks, including one along each forewing costa.
 The moths have a wingspan of about 2.5 cms.

 The species occurs in

 Oecophorine Genera of Australia II: The Chezala, Philobota and Eulechria groups (Lepidoptera: Oecophoridae)